twashke/Art-Gallery/README.md

 ## About the Project

 - The motivation for this project is to create a place for a user to view, provide feedback, and even sell their art to other users.
-- This website requires the user to sign in to view their own personal **Dashboard** to post and view comments on their art.
+- This website requires the user to sign in to view their own personal **Dashboard** to post and showcase their own art.
+- Using the **Add New Art** button the user can post their own picture and include all of the details about the art.
-- Once logged in, the user has access to the **Collections** tab where they can view all of the art from all other users.
+- Using the **Collections** tab the user can view all of the art that has been posted.
 - In the **Details** portion of art, the user can leave comments or feedback on other artist's work.
+- Clicking the **Purchase now** button users are directed to Paypal to pay the seller for their art.
-- Once the user is done, they can use the **Logout** tab to return to the opening page of the websire.
+- Once the user is done, they can use the **Logout** tab to return to the opening page of the website.
 - Built with the following technologies:
   - [nodemon](https://www.npmjs.com/package/nodemon)
   - [path](https://www.npmjs.com/package/path)